The Petit Lenormand deck is available now. Limited stock

 Heavy, rigid places where the margin for maneuver is almost nonexistent.

-This pair may designate official buildings, administrations, courts, very hierarchical structures, or institutions where everything is slow, formal, and inflexible.
-It may also symbolically refer to physically difficult-to-access places, isolated, elevated, where every movement requires effort.
-Moon, in essence, shows that these spaces can revive buried insecurities or a sense of vulnerability.
-Scythe suggests that it is sometimes wiser to change terrain rather than exhaust one's strength attacking a wall head-on.
+This pair may refer to official buildings, administrations, courts, very hierarchical structures, or institutions where everything is slow, formal, and inflexible.
+It may also symbolically refer to physically difficult-to-access places, isolated or elevated, where every movement requires effort.
+The Moon, in its essence, shows that these spaces can revive buried insecurities or a sense of vulnerability.
+The Scythe suggests that it is sometimes wiser to change the terrain rather than exhaust one's strength attacking a wall head-on.

 Personality

-A combative person who perseveres against a deeply entrenched obstacle.
+A combative individual who perseveres against a deeply entrenched obstacle.

-Psychologically, Whip and Mountain can describe someone who does not give up, exhausts themselves trying to solve a problem, and faces enormous resistance.
+Psychologically, the Whip and the Mountain can describe someone who does not give up, exhausts themselves trying to solve a problem, and faces enormous resistance.
 This person may also stand firm in their positions, making any discussion difficult, or operate in a mode of defensive rigidity.
-Whip emphasizes a nervous, demanding temperament, sometimes hard on oneself as well as on others.
-Mountain accentuates the tendency to block, to say no, to oppose a massive refusal.
-Moon highlights the sensitivity hidden behind this shell.
-Scythe calls for sorting: which battles are truly worth fighting, and where should one, on the contrary, withdraw or break away from a too rigid stance?
+The Whip emphasizes a nervous, demanding temperament, sometimes harsh on themselves as well as on others.
+The Mountain accentuates the tendency to block, to say no, and to oppose a massive refusal.
+The Moon highlights the sensitivity hidden beneath this exterior.
+The Scythe calls for discernment: which battles are truly worth fighting, and where should one, conversely, withdraw or break away from an overly rigid stance?

 Profession